Outreach Programs and Station Visitors *UPDATED 4/2022*

-• Child Safety Seat Installations- Our partners with Carilion Children's have made virtual car seat assistance available for those needing help, reach out to Jill Lucas Drakeford, Community Health Educator and a National Certified Car Seat Technician at (540) 981-8075 or firstname.lastname@example.org.
+• Child Safety Seat Installations- The department will resume Child Safety Seat Installations on the third Thursday of each month.
+Our partners with Carilion Children's are available for those who need a car seat installed by appointment, reach out to Jill Lucas Drakeford, Community Health Educator and a National Certified Car Seat Technician at (540) 981-8075 or [email protected]

 For more information on the Coronavirus (COVID-19) and its state impact, refer to the Virginia Department of Health website: http://www.vdh.virginia.gov/surveillance-and-investigation/novel-coronavirus/